• Skip to primary navigation

 red lentils cooked

-Red lentils are also known as masoor dal and they make great dal, soup or curry, lentil burgers etc and they are also great in other recipes like salads or stir fries.
+Red lentils make great curry, soup, lentil burgers etc and they are also great in other recipes like salads, side dishes or stir fries.

 how to cook red lentils